RSI Security

 Per PCI DSS Requirement 11, organizations that handle CHD and SAD must regularly test their security systems to identify potential vulnerabilities and risks to these data.
 Whereas your organization can implement various security testing methods, some may not be as effective or robust as others.

 Outsourcing PCI compliance management to an experienced PCI DSS compliance partner will help you identify the most appropriate security testing tools, methods, and processes to keep CHD and SAD safe in the long term.
-When identifying and addressing security vulnerabilities, PCI compliance management will help you conduct internal and external vulnerability scans at the appropriate frequency.
+When identifying and addressing security vulnerabilities, PCI management will help you conduct internal and external vulnerability scans at the appropriate frequency.

 For instance, PCI DSS Requirement 11.3 mandates that internal vulnerability scans be conducted: